jsbisht/aws-developer-associate/xtc.md

 After attaching the newly created EBS volume to the Linux EC2 instance, Create a file system on this volume.

+The AWS Serverless Application Model (AWS SAM) is an open source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
+You define the application you want with just a few lines per resource and model it using YAML.

+AWS SAM is natively supported by AWS CloudFormation and provides a simplified way of defining the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.
+During deployment, SAM transforms and expands the SAM syntax into AWS CloudFormation syntax.
+Then, CloudFormation provisions your resources with reliable deployment capabilities.

 AWS SAM is an extension of AWS CloudFormation, you get the reliable deployment capabilities of AWS CloudFormation.
 This architecture allows the developers to locally build, test, and debug serverless applications.

 - The CLI provides a Lambda-like execution environment locally.
 It helps you catch issues upfront by providing parity with the actual Lambda execution environment.
 To step through and debug your code to understand what the code is doing, you can use AWS SAM with AWS toolkits like the AWS Toolkit for JetBrains, AWS Toolkit for PyCharm, AWS Toolkit for IntelliJ, and AWS Toolkit for Visual Studio Code.